nrfconnect/sdk-nrf/samples/debug/memfault/README.rst

 Dependencies
 ************

-The sample requires the Memfault SDK, which is part of |NCS|'s West manifest, and will be downloaded automatically when ``west update`` is run.
+The sample requires the Memfault SDK, which is part of |NCS|'s west manifest, and will be downloaded automatically when ``west update`` is run.

 This sample uses the following |NCS| libraries and drivers: